APPIAN-PET/APPIAN/USERGUIDE.md

                         Extension to use for surfaces

 ### 5.2 [MRI Preprocessing](https://github.com/APPIAN-PET/APPIAN/blob/master/MRI/README.md)
+Processing of T1 MRI for spatial normalization to stereotaxic space, intensity non-uniformity correction, brain masking, and segementation.

 ### 5.3 [Coregistration](https://github.com/APPIAN-PET/APPIAN/blob/master/Registration/README.md)
+Rigid coregistration of PET image to T1 MRI.

 ### 5.4 [Masking](https://github.com/APPIAN-PET/APPIAN/blob/master/Masking/README.md)
+Create ROI mask volumes for partial-volume correction, quantification (tracer-kinetic analysis), and reporting of results.

 ### 5.5 [Partial-Volume Correction](https://github.com/APPIAN-PET/APPIAN/blob/master/Partial_Volume_Correction/README.md)
+Partial-volume correction of point-spread function of PET scanner.

 ### 5.6 [Quantification](https://github.com/APPIAN-PET/APPIAN/blob/master/Tracer_Kinetic/README.md)
+Create quantificative (or pseudo-quantitative) parametric images with tracer-kinetic analysis, SUV, or SUVR methods.

 ### 5.7 [Reporting of Results](https://github.com/APPIAN-PET/APPIAN/blob/master/Results_Report/README.md)
+Regional mean values for each ROI of results mask volumes are saved to .csv files.

 ### 5.8 [Quality Control](https://github.com/APPIAN-PET/APPIAN/blob/master/Quality_Control/README.md)
+Quality control metrics are calculated for each image volume and each processing stage.

 ## 6 [Atlases](https://github.com/APPIAN-PET/APPIAN/blob/master/Atlas/README.md)
+Atlases in stereotaxic space can be used to define ROI mask volumes.
+Atlases are assumed to be defined on MNI152 template.
+However, users can also use atlases specified on other templates (e.g., Colin27) by specifying both atlas volume and the template volume on which this atlas is defined.